hermannm/hermannm.dev/content/libraries/devlog.md

 _`devlog`_ is the name of a set of logging libraries that I've built for different programming languages.
 They all focus on developer-friendly structured logging, but they differ in their scope:

-- The Go and Rust implementations provide an alternate log output format for the standard structured logging libraries, designed for use in local development.
+- The Go and Rust implementations provide an alternate log output format for their standard structured logging libraries, designed for use in local development.
 - The Kotlin implementation is a more comprehensive library, providing a full-fledged logger API.

 The Go implementation was the first version of _`devlog`_.
 After working with Go in multiple